Sharon L. Werner, MA, LLPC, DP-C

 Would you like to learn more about compassionate communication skills?
 Begin online therapy in Michigan!

 Our therapists are trained to help you work with assertiveness and communication skills.
 If you or someone you know would benefit from learning more about compassionate communication, please contact us today.
 We would be happy to speak with you about how we may be able to help.
-We are happy to offer support from our Grand Rapids, MI-based practice.
-To start your therapy journey, please follow these simple steps:
+We are happy to offer support from our Michigan-based therapy practices in Grand Rapids, MI, Alpena, MI, and we are expanding into other areas!

 - Meet with a caring therapist